digitallinguistics/app/.github/CONTRIBUTING.md

     LanguagesList/
       - LanguagesList.html
       - LanguagesList.js
-      - LanguagesList.sass
+      - LanguagesList.scss
 ```

-* The app shell is treated as a special top-level component and located in the `app/` folder.
+* The app shell is treated as a special top-level component and located in the `App/` folder.
-* Components that are specific to the app shell should be placed in the `app/` folder instead of a page folder.
+* Components that are specific to the app shell should be placed in the `App/` folder instead of a page folder.
 * Components that are used across pages should be placed in the `components/` folder instead of a page folder.

 The HTML build step will insert each component's HTML into a `<template id={component-name}-template>` tag in that page's HTML (or the app shell, if the component is shared across pages).
 Your JavaScript component should load that template using `document.querySelector('#{component-name}-template')`.